koordinator-sh/koordinator/docs/proposals/scheduling/20220530-fine-grained-cpu-orchestration.md

 ##### Compatible

-In order to be compatible with the existing NodeResourceTopology instances and prevent koordlet from conflicting with existing components, when koordlet creates a NodeResourceTopology, add the prefix `koord-` before the name to distinguish it, and add the label `app.kubernetes.io/managed-by=Koordinator` describes the node is managed by Koordinator.
+The koordlet creates or updates NodeResourceTopology periodically.
+The name of NodeResourceTopology is same as the name of Node. and add the label `app.kubernetes.io/managed-by=Koordinator` describes the node is managed by Koordinator.

 ##### Extension